-Let’s be honest, seventh grade is a unique year in a child’s (and a teacher’s) life.
-It takes a special kind of patience to teach middle school, and particularly seventh grade.
-So, look no further than these 50 tricks, ideas, and tips for teaching seventh graders from our community of teachers on the WeAreTeachers Helpline and around the web.
+Let’s be honest; seventh grade is a unique year in a child’s (and a teacher’s) life.
+It takes a special kind of patience to teach middle school—and particularly seventh grade.
+Look no further than these 50 tricks, ideas, and tips for teaching 7th grade from our community of teachers on the WeAreTeachers Helpline and around the web.
 And, we’ve organized the list by topic to make it easy to find the tips most relevant to you!